Top 5 Healthiest Foods – Picked by Dietitians (Updated 2025)

 For more details, read Berries: Big Health Benefits in a Tiny Package

 Whole grains have some valuable antioxidants not found in fruits and vegetables.
 They also contain B vitamins, vitamin E, magnesium, iron and fiber.
-The new 2005 Dietary Guidelines for Americans recommend that all adults eat half their grains as whole grains – that’s 3 to 5 servings of whole grains a day.
+The 2005 Dietary Guidelines for Americans first time highlighted the importance of whole grains; recommending that all adults eat half their grains as whole grains – that’s 3 to 5 servings of whole grains a day.
 To include more servings of whole grains in your diet, use whole-wheat flour in your recipes instead of white flour.
 Look for the word “whole” when purchasing packaged foods such as cereals, biscuits, pasta and breads.
 In addition, try adding wild rice, brown rice, quinoa or barley in your soup to increase whole grain intake.

 TAKE THE POLL!